 Personal Injury & Wrongful Death- Economic value of future lost wages, income and future medical expenses.

 Usually, the determination of damages includes the economic value of loss of future income such as lost wages, social security benefits, other retirement benefits, value of services in the home, and expenses related to ongoing cost of medical care and other expenses - all due to the injury or death.
-The determination of each of these losses require the use of actuarial mortality tables and life expectancy to determine economic damages.
+The determination of each of these losses require the use of appropriate actuarial mortality tables and life expectancy to determine economic damages.

 Most non actuarial experts use standard actuarial tables, such as population tables, to determine life expectancy and damages.
 Usually the tables used by the non actuarial expert are not actuarial sound and result in erroneous life expectancies for determining damages to the injured party.
 The actuary modifies an appropriate mortality table to take into account the lifestyle, pre- existing conditions and family history.
 Examples of life style and preexisting conditions are smoking, obesity, preexisting heart disease, cancer and even propensity for illnesses related to family history.

 The appropriate actuarial table mortality rates may differ significantly from the population tables, resulting in significantly increased or reduced life expectancy and damages to the injured party.
-The non actuarial expert usually has neither the skills or training to develop an appropriate actuarially sound mortlality table.
+The non actuarial expert usually has neither the skills or training to develop an appropriate actuarially sound mortality table.
 Consequently, they provide damage calculations to the injured party that may differ significantly from appropriate actuarially developed damages.
 For example, smoking and obesity can reduce life expectancy used by the expert by many years, and non-smoking may increase life expectancy.
 Therefore, damage calculations require an actuary to determine appropriate life expectancy or rebut opposing parties damage calculations.

 Two additional areas an actuary can assist is the determination of future lost wages, social security or other benefits, and an appropriate discount rate.
 Many experts assume cost of living increases for wages, social security and other medical costs and benefits that exceed the discount rate.
-However, historical evidence indicates that discount rates (usually Treasuries) consistently exceed cost of living (wages) increases.
+However, long term historical evidence indicates that discount rates (usually Treasuries) exceed cost of living (wages) increases.

 The other expert many times uses current Treasury rates, or rates specifically accepted by the jurisdiction involved,and average or current inflation rates in their analysis.
 Today, inflation is actually close to 0 and the Federal Reserve has kept interest rates very low in order to stimulate the economy.